georgia-tech-db/evadb/docs/source/reference/udf.rst

 ----------

-Part 2: Registering and using the UDF in queries
+Part 2: Registering and using the UDF in EVA Queries
 ------------------------------------------------------

-Now that you have implemented your UDF we need to register it in EVA.
-You can then use the function in any query.
+Now that you have implemented your UDF, we need to register it as a UDF in EVA.
+You can then use the UDF in any query.

 1. Register the UDF with a query that follows this template: